wyattscarpenter/guide-to-c/readme.txt

   printf("%d",f(g)); //prints 30
 }

+A tool of some usefulness to deal with complex C types is cdecl, which can be found on the command line where installed, or on the internet at https://cdecl.org/

 5.7.
 Some More Important Keywords

 When you get curious, you can look up the following c keywords to learn some more useful features: sizeof, typeof, offsetof, static, union.